sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ### java.util

-The java.util library is the most useful class for begginers.
+The java.util library is the most useful class for beginners.
 It contains many *utility* classes which can be used to your advantage.
 In this section, we will look at 3 classes:

 * Scanner
 * Lists